Most Probable Dynamics of the Single-Species with Allee Effect under Jump-diffusion Noise: Introduction

-The most probable phase portrait was first proposed by J. Duan \cite[Section 5.3.3]{1}.
-Cheng \cite{2} obtained the analytical results of the MPPP and showed that the MPPP can give some information about the propagation of stochastic dynamics in 1-dimensional model.
-Wang \cite{3} studied the stochastic bifurcation by using the qualitative changes of the MPPP to a stochastic system driven by a stable L\'evy noise.
-In \cite{4}, the scholars investigated the most probable trajectories of the tumor system growth with immune surveillance under correlated Gaussian noises, and derived analytical solution of the most probable steady state by using the extremum theory with the local Fokker–Planck equation in the system.
-The Onsager–Machlup function for a stochastic model driven by non-Gaussian noise and Gaussian noise was established in \cite{5}.
+The most probable phase portrait was first proposed by Duan \cite[Section 5.3.3]{1}.
+Cheng et al. \cite{2} obtained the analytical results of the MPPP and showed that the MPPP can give useful information about the propagation of stochastic dynamics in the one-dimensional model.
+Wang et al. \cite{3} studied the stochastic bifurcation by using the qualitative changes of the MPPP to a stochastic system driven by multiplicative stable L\'evy noise.
+In Ref. \cite{4}, the scholars investigated the most probable trajectories of the tumor growth system with immune surveillance under correlated Gaussian noises, and derived analytical solution of the most probable steady state by utilizing the extremum theory with the local Fokker-Planck equation (FPE) in the system.
+A function which summarizes about the behavior of the dynamics of a continuous stochastic process was defined as the Onsager-Machlup function \cite{15}.
+The Onsager-Machlup function for stochastic models driven by both non-Gaussian and Gaussian noises was established in \cite{5}.
 The authors also examined the corresponding MPPP of the stochastic dynamical systems.
-Cheng et al. \cite{6} focused on the impact of white noise and jump stable L\'evy noise in a genetic regulatory system.
-Furthermore, they obtained the most probable transition pathway by minimizing the Onsager–Machlup action functional for the stochastic model under Gaussian noise.
+Cheng et al. \cite{6} focused on the impact of Gaussian noise and jump stable L\'evy noise in a genetic regulatory system, and they minimized the OM action functional for the stochastic dynamics driven by Gaussian and obtained the most probable transition pathway.
+This inspired us to study the MPPP of the single-species model.

-Motivated by the above works, we are interested in studying the most probable trajectories of the single-species growth system under the Gaussian and non-Gaussian noises.
-Consequently, the most probable paths can be introduced to explore the dynamics of the stochastic system.
-We are able to take the MPPP as a deterministic geometric tool and give the evolution trajectory of high probability events (common events).
-Therefore in here, our main focus will be investigating how the most probable trajectories escape to the extinction state from the single-species state more quickly.